HosseinrezaAk/Auth-Nodejs/Readme.md

 - In hashing we don't need any SECRET_KEY to encrypt and decrypt
 - In hasing it's easy to encrypt but almost impossible to decrypt.
 - Install md5 package : `npm i md5` , and you can hash whatever you want like this : `md5(password)`
+- Hash function turn a string to a specific thing , for example md5 function always  turn "123" to the same hash.

 <br>